Rokkass/codibly-front-intern/README.md

 * ☑️ Host the code on a repository on GitHub, GitLab, or Bitbucket

 # Extra requirement (optional):
-* ☑️ Please reflect pagination and filtering in the address URL
+* ☑️ Please reflect pagination and filtering in the address URL (ex. https://sunny-custard-fbad6e.netlify.app/#/2)
 * ☑️ Redux

 ---